This event concluded on March 25, 2020. View the original description and event recording below.

-The Ash Center invites you to a book with with Richard Hasen, Chancellor’s Professor of Law and Political Science at the University of California, Irvine -- and author of "Election Meltdown: Dirty Tricks, Distrust, and the Threat to American Democracy."
+The Ash Center invites you to a virtual book talk with with Richard Hasen, Chancellor’s Professor of Law and Political Science at the University of California, Irvine -- and author of "Election Meltdown: Dirty Tricks, Distrust, and the Threat to American Democracy."
 Ash Center Democracy Fellow Tova Wang will moderate.
-Lunch will be served.

 About the Book